vault27/Foundation/dc.md

 - 3 stage Clos: (1) Leaf > (2) Spine > (3) Leaf
 - 5 stage Clos: (1) Leaf > (2) Spine > (3) Super Spine > (4) Spine > (5) Leaf
 - Underlay may be based on IP or MPLS

-## Fabric pros and cons
-- Equidistant endpoints
-- Non-blocking core
-- Low latency and high bandwidth for both East-West and North-South traffic
-- Multipath
-- No STP
-- Horizontal scalable: you can add spines and leafs without redesigns
-- No central mgmt

-## Fabric types
-- Ethernet fabric.
-Examples: QFabric, Virtual Chassis Fabric (VCF), and Junos Fusion.
-No STP.
-Multipath.
-Load balancing.
-Not OPen Standard.
-Not scalable.
-- MPLS fabric.
-MPLS as a transport for Underlay.
-FRR(fast rerouting).
-Traffic engineering.
-MPLS signaling protocols like LDP, RSVP, or BGP-LU can be used to provide MPLS underlay.
-Devices should support MPLS.
-- IP fabric.
-Underlay IP transport.
-Open standard, flat forwarding, horizontally scalable, and non-blocking spine/leaf architecture.

 ## Underlay best practices
 - Do not use LAG between leaf and Spine.
 If one LAG link fails, it will reduce IGP cost and disable the whole LAG.
 Use Spines and Super Spines instead